defenseunicorns/uds-docs/src/content/docs/tutorials/create-uds-package.md

         gateway: tenant
         host: podinfo
         port: 9898
-  # SSO allows for the creation of Keycloak clients and with automatic secret generation and protocolMappers
+  # SSO allows for the creation of Keycloak clients and with automatic Authservice integration
   sso:
     - name: Podinfo SSO
       clientId: uds-core-podinfo